Sunset Boulevard (film): Politics

-Donald Trump has cited the film as one of his personal favorites, and screened it multiple times at the White House Family Theater during his presidency.
+Donald Trump has cited the film as one of his personal favorites, and screened it multiple times at the White House Family Theater during his first presidency.
 The press subsequently brought up an analogy between Trump's Mar-a-Lago and Norma Desmond's Sunset Boulevard mansion.

 Popular music

 The song "Antarctica Starts Here" by John Cale, from his 1973 album Paris 1919, describes a "paranoid great movie queen" that Cale said was inspired by the character of Norma Desmond.

 The song "Floating" on the album Outskirts by Canadian country-rock band Blue Rodeo references the movie in its chorus line 'I feel like William Holden floating in a pool.'
 The album's liner notes explain the connection to the film.

 The 1996 song Sunset Boulevard by the Spanish songwriter Javier Álvarez includes the verses Los años de papel te vuelven a cegar / Como a Norma Desmond en Sunset Boulevard ("The paper years blind you again / as [they blinded] Norma Desmond in 'Sunset Boulevard'".)

+The 2017 song "You're So Cool" from the album Sleepwalking by New Zealand artist Jonathan Bree includes the lyrics Now like the faded star/In sunset blvd/I play the devoted butler/Morning coffees by the bed.